 Milestone Pharmaceuticals Inc. (Milestone or the Company) is a biopharmaceutical company incorporated under the Business Corporations Act (Québec).
+Milestone's headquarters is currently located in Montréal (Québec), Canada.
+Our common shares began trading on The Nasdaq Global Select Market on May 9, 2019.
+Our common shares trade under the symbol "MIST".
 Milestone is focused on the development and commercialization of cardiovascular medicines.
 Milestone's lead product candidate, etripamil, is a novel, potent rapid-onset calcium channel blocker that the Company designed and is developing as a rapid-onset nasal spray to be administered by patients.
 The Company is developing etripamil to treat paroxysmal supraventricular tachycardia, atrial fibrillation, and other cardiovascular indications.